What is Cardano (ADA)? Everything you need to know about ADA

 Blockchain interoperability

-However with Cardano’s interoperability solution, users can easily connect to other blockchains through the use of bridges.
-This means one can easily move ADA for instance, to Ethereum blockchain without having to use an exchange or any other intermediary.
+Cardano also makes blockchain interoperability possible.
+Through sidechain protocols and bridges, users can connect to other blockchains.
+This means one can potentially move ADA to Ethereum blockchain without having to use an exchange or any other intermediary.
+The upcoming Midnight sidechain, launching in 2026, will add privacy-preserving capabilities using zero-knowledge proofs, enabling confidential smart contracts for enterprise and regulated use cases.

 Sustainability